jeremy-w/computer-vision-20161219/README.md

 And another half a gig of storage gone for the installer.
 Oh well!

 Installs all the binaries under ~/anaconda/bin/.
 Can add to path, or not.

+Running it from the directory in its own tmux window.
+Had to tweak RequestPolicy and NoScript to let its JS run, but then it worked fine.
+Looks like I can manage the Conda packages installed via Jupyter, too - nifty!

+The notebook file format is JSON.
+Handy.
+The .ipynb_checkpoints folder looks to contain old versions of the notebooks, presumably for undo support.
+All just plaintext, which is nice.

+Similarly, Jupyter writes some stuff to ~/Library/AppSupport/Jupyter describing where it's running and with what state (local directory), as well as a private client cookie (base64, looks like a certificate or privkey).

+Got confused for a bit - wrote some code depending on a change I'd made (but not yet run!) in an earlier cell, and then got an error about that new name not showing up. **Need to manually kick cells to re-evaluate - they aren't live.**

+Run All is your friend - which probably suggests I want to break out one notebook per chapter!